willpuckett/smote/posts/collaborative-notes.md

 [Markdown](https://www.markdowntutorial.com/) you've written in Apple Notes into an epub.
 I like to make a Shortcut to run the build script and leave it in my shortcuts widget so I can just tap on it from the home screen of my iPad.

-All that's left to do is share the Apple Notes with your collaborators, and you're off to the races!

-Happy writing.